cbross9481/phase-0-tracks/web_dev/request_cycle/http_requests.md

 	- POST requests does not allow data to be cached, parameters are generally in the body and used for updating data which potentially changes the server.
 Has not URL max length
 	- You would use a POST request when filling out an HTML form in web applications, and to make any required changes
 	- You would use a GET request when you want the server to perform the same action a number a times.
 You would use this request when displaying hompage content.

+Key Design philosophies of Linux Operating System
+	The linux philosophy gives the user the power to execute any (and all) command in which the operating system will execute.
+It doesn't assume the user does not know what it is trying to do, instead it relinquishes all output responsibility to the user.
+The idea is to allow the user the freedom and capability to explore newer and more creative ideas from the command line, on the contrary to a graphic interface system (such as Windows) which provides more limited access and direcion, linux allows the user the free capability to decide.
+	- Small is beautiful (being able to make commands using CL)
+	- Each program does one thing well (user can execute a command/program and can be done to fullest extend)

+	Virtual Private Server (VPS)
+	- virtual machine sold on the internet (SAAS) as a service.
+The machine is cloud based and can be accessed from another machine in which they have the capabilities of installing almost any software running on the Operating System.
+	- Virtual servers allow you to host web content without having to use a physical server or your own machine.
+Virtual servers are easily destructive in the case data is corrupted or lost.
+It is easily accessible and can be managed over the web.